Healthy Homes Assessment Eskdale

 Eskdale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Eskdale and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Eskdale and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate compliance with any Healthy Homes Standard that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords are required to keep records of their compliance with the Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.

-• Property managers and private landlords have to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers are required to ensure their rental properties comply according to Healthy Homes Standards within 90 days of a renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes